 If you’re on the fence about whether to buy disability insurance, consider whether you have a big enough emergency fund to pay the bills if you are unable to work.

 Social Security disability benefits provide payments if you are unable to work due to a medical condition that is expected to last at least one year or result in death, and if you meet other requirements.
 But even if you’re approved, there is a five-month waiting period before benefits begin.

 If you were to die tomorrow, could your family pay the bills?
-Do they even have the cash to bury you?
+Do they even have the money to bury you?

-Unless you have plenty of cash in your coffers, you need life insurance.
+Unless you have plenty of cash in your coffers, you need to at least consider whether you or your loved ones would benefit from life insurance.
 Even if you’re wealthy, you might want a policy to help your family pay off estate taxes.

 Your first stop for retirement savings should be a 401(k) plan if your employer provides a match of any kind.
 After that, look for a tax-sheltered plan such as an individual retirement account.

-For more information, see “Confused by Retirement Accounts?
+For more information, check out “Confused by Retirement Accounts?
 Roth, Regular IRAs and 401(k)s Made Simple.”

 If you’re childless and plan to keep it that way, you get a pass on this final must-have financial product.
 Most everyone else should start planning for college now.